 If you have some seat time at a car control event with professional instruction, you may be able to get along just fine without stability control.
 Some examples of such events are high performance driver education and autocross.

-How to Reset the AdvanceTrac Light
+How to Turn Off the Service AdvanceTrac Light

 If you think the Service AdvanceTrac warning was an error, a high quality automotive scan tool should be able to reset the warning light.